 November 11th: Veterans’ Day (fixed date)

-December 24th: Christmas Day (always December 25th when not on a weekend date)
+December 23rd: Christmas Day (always December 25th when not on a weekend)

 Timeline of Federal Holidays in the US

-1870: New Year’s Day, Independence Day, Thanksgiving Day, and Christmas Day are established as holidays only for federal employees in the District of Columbia.
+1870: Congress establishes New Year’s Day, Independence Day, Thanksgiving Day, and Christmas Day as holidays only for federal employees in the District of Columbia.

-1879: Washington’s Birthday is named the fifth holiday in the District of Columbia for federal workers.
-This holiday is now known as Presidents’ Day, though there is no official act or law that specifies this.
+1879: Washington’s Birthday becomes the fifth holiday in the District of Columbia for federal workers.
+Americans now refer to this holiday as Presidents’ Day, though there is no official act or law that specifies this.

-1885: Federal holidays are extended to all federal employees in the nation.
+1885: Congress extends federal holidays to all federal employees in the nation.

 1888: Decoration Day becomes a holiday for federal workers in the District of Columbia.
 Nearly all states already had their own state holidays to observe Decoration Day.
-The name gradually shifted to Memorial Day following World War II, and the official name was changed by federal law in 1968.
+The name gradually shifted to Memorial Day following World War II, and federal law changed the official name in 1968.

 1894: President Grover Cleveland signs into law the seventh federal holiday, Labor Day.

 1938: President Franklin D. Roosevelt officially signs into law Armistice Day to memorialize the veterans from the first World War.
-The holiday was renamed Veterans’ Day in 1954 to memorialize all veterans including those that fought in World War II and the Korean War.
+Congress renames the holiday to Veterans’ Day in 1954 to memorialize all veterans including those that fought in World War II and the Korean War.

-1957: President Dwight D. Eisenhower signs into law Inauguration Day as the ninth federal holiday.
+1957: Inauguration Day becomes the ninth federal holiday.
 This holiday takes place every four years and only occurs for federal employees in the DC metropolitan area.

 1968: The Uniform Monday Holiday Act creates Columbus Day on the second Monday of October as the tenth federal holiday.
 The law also shifted several holidays to permanently reside on Mondays, instead of on fixed dates, in order to increase the number of three-day weekends for federal workers.

-1983: President Ronald Reagan signs into law a bill to make the birthday of Martin Luther King, Jr. the eleventh recognized federal holiday.
+1983: Congress enacts a bill to make the birthday of Martin Luther King, Jr. the eleventh recognized federal holiday.

-2021: The Juneteenth National Independence Day Act is signed into law by President Joe Biden, marking Juneteenth as the twelfth federal holiday.
+2021: President Joe Biden signs into law the Juneteenth National Independence Day Act marking Juneteenth as the twelfth federal holiday.

 History of Federal Holidays in the US

-For holidays that have an annual fixed date (ie Independence Day on July 4th), if the date in question falls on a weekend (Saturday or Sunday), it will be recognized on the Friday or Monday so workers have a three day weekend.
+For holidays that have an annual fixed date (ie Independence Day on July 4th), if the date in question falls on a weekend (Saturday or Sunday), the federal government recognizes the holiday on the Friday or Monday so workers have a three day weekend.

-The sections below highlight a brief history of the existing twelve federal holidays in the United States.
+The sections below summarizes a brief history of the existing twelve federal holidays in the United States.

 History of New Year’s Day Holiday